sd-denisoff/sd-denisoff/README.md

 I focus on developing quantitative investment strategies and on the support and evolution of production-grade investment algorithms.
 My work lies at the intersection of infrastructure programming, applied mathematics, machine learning and financial markets.

-⸻

 ## 🧠 Experienced

-🏦 Quantitative Developer

-Raiffeisenbank / Raiffeisen Asset Management Company \
-Quantitative Investment Strategies Team \
+🏦 Raiffeisenbank / Raiffeisen Asset Management Company / Quantitative Investment Strategies Team \
-📅 Autumn 2022 – Present \
+📅 Autumn 2022 – Present (Quantitative Developer) \
 	•	Research and development of systematic investment strategies \
 	•	Support and enhancement of production trading and analytics pipelines \
 	•	Applied statistics, optimization, and ML in real-world financial systems \

-⸻

 ## 🎓 Education